Barnevelder Chicken, or ‘Barnies’ as they are affectionately known, are relative newcomers to the world of chickens.

-Barnevelders are also available as bantams but they are not easily obtainable from breeders.
+Barnevelders are also available as bantams, but they are not easily obtainable from breeders.
 The bantams are not recognized in the standard.
-It should be noted that the above colors are not recognized by the APA and also many of the newer colors have ‘bleeding’ problems which can ruin the look of the bird.
+You should note that the APA does not recognize the above colors, and also, many of the newer colors have ‘bleeding’ problems which can ruin the look of the bird.

 The hens are not known for being particularly broody.

-As with other breeds, those that are made to produce more eggs will have lighter colored eggs; Marans for example.
+As with other breeds, those made to produce more eggs will have lighter colored eggs; Marans, for example.

 Disposition and Temperament

-Barneys are a very easygoing bird and they rarely squabble with anyone; even the roosters are known to be calm.
+Barneys is a very easygoing bird, and they rarely squabble with anyone; even the roosters are known to be calm.

-The Barnevelder is a very friendly bird.
-They are always pleased to see you and will greet you with low key chattiness.
+The Barnevelder is an amiable bird.
+They are always pleased to see you and will greet you with low-key chattiness.

-Barnevelders are active birds they love to free range and excel at it.
-They can be easily tamed to be pets if you start at an early age and since they are docile, gentle and they are definitely kid friendly.
+Barnevelders are active birds.
+They love to free-range and excel at it.
+You can easily tame them to be pets if you start at an early age, and since they are docile, gentle, and definitely kid-friendly.

 Known Health Issues